chocolatey/docs/input/docs/HowTos/How-To-Deprecate-A-Chocolatey-Package.md

+---
+Order: 110
+Title: Deprecate a Package
+Description: How to deprecate a Chocolatey package
+---

 ## The Problem
 From time to time, a previously approved Chocolatey Package needs to be deprecated.
 This could be for a number of reasons: